mobile app bar

 Philadelphia Eagles owner Jeffrey Lurie, left, joins head coach Nick Sirianni and quarterback Jalen Hurts atop one of the team buses during the Super Bowl 59 victory parade along South Broad Street in Philadelphia on Friday, Feb.
 14, 2025.

 No NFL head coach won more games in the 2024 campaign than Nick Sirianni.
-The Philadelphia Eagles’ top dog led his franchise to an 18-3 record (including playoffs) and a Super Bowl LIX championship.
-Despite this dominance, Sirianni’s abilities are routinely disrespected.
+He led the Philadelphia Eagles to an 18-3 record (including playoffs) and the Super Bowl LIX championship.
+However, despite this dominance, Sirianni’s abilities are routinely underrated, even disrespected.

-He was the 12th-place finisher in the NFL’s 2024 Coach of the Year voting.
-Matt LaFleur, Mike Tomlin and Todd Bowles – who combined to win zero postseason games – all earned more votes than Sirianni.
-Fortunately for Sirianni, none of those names were mentioned as candidates for coaching spots on the “All-Dude team.”
+For instance, he was the 12th-place finisher in the NFL’s 2024 Coach of the Year voting.
+Matt LaFleur, Mike Tomlin and Todd Bowles who had zero postseason game wins all earned more votes than Sirianni.
+And most recently, he was snubbed by Julian Edelman and Rob Gronkowski in their ‘All-Dude team’.

-Gronkowski and Edelman, as Dudes on Dudes cohosts, had to agree on names to add them to their rosters.
+Gronkowski and Edelman had to agree on names to add them to their rosters.
 Reid and Quinn, as mentioned, got the nods.
-Sirianni’s absence, to Edelman, is a result of the NFL having many great coaches these days.
+Sirianni’s absence, Edelman explained, is a sign that the NFL has many great coaches these days.

-“[These] coaches… they’ll always literally be in playoff contention… we didn’t even [mention] the coach that won the Super Bowl, Nick Sirianni [yet].”
+“[These] coaches… They’ll always literally be in playoff contention… We didn’t even [mention] the coach that won the Super Bowl, Nick Sirianni [yet],” justified Edelman.

-Gronkowski added that, “these coaches are all legit,” and acknowledged it was, “going to be tough to make a first and second team with them.”
-At the end of the day, they settled on Reid and Quinn.
-Edelman chalked this up to Reid’s brilliant history for Kansas City and Quinn executing an incredible turnaround in the nation’s capital.
+Gronkowski added that “these coaches are all legit”, and acknowledged it was “going to be tough to make a first and second team with them.”

-“To keep a team motivated to go back to the Super Bowl after being back-to-back Super Bowl champs… that’s really tough to do… there’s so many variables… no one [had] ever gone to a Super Bowl after going back-to-back.
-[Reid] did that… [and Washington’s] historically really bad… to flip it [so fast]… that’s huge… so I agree [on] Dan Quinn… that was a great job this year.”
+“To keep a team motivated to go back to the Super Bowl after being back-to-back Super Bowl champs… That’s really tough to do… There’s so many variables… No one [had] ever gone to a Super Bowl after going back-to-back.
+[Reid] did that… [and Washington’s] historically really bad… to flip it [so fast]… that’s huge… so I agree [on] Dan Quinn… that was a great job this year,” elaborated Edelman.

 Post Edited By:Nidhi